 The Gaussian Mixture Model (GMM), one of the most popular probabilistic clustering techniques, was developed in the 1960s.

-- Mixture models are made up of an arbitrary number of probability distribution functions, of which Gaussian Mixture Models (GMM) are the best known.
+- Mixture models comprise an arbitrary number of probability distribution functions, of which Gaussian Mixture Models (GMM) are the best known.
 The main application of GMMs is to identify the Gaussian or normal probability distribution to which a given data point belongs.
 We can determine to which distribution a given data point belongs if the mean or variance is known.
 Since these variables are unknown in GMMs, we assume that a latent variable—also known as a hidden variable—exists to cluster data points appropriately.
 The Expectation-Maximization (EM) algorithm is frequently used to estimate the assignment probabilities for a given data point to a specific data cluster, though it is not required.

 Market basket analyses have made apriori algorithms more well-known, resulting in various recommendation engines for music streaming services and online shops.
 For example, the likelihood of consuming a product given the consumption of another product is determined by using them to identify frequent itemsets, or collections of items, within transactional datasets.
 This is based on prior listening habits as well as the listening habits of others.